 Anyway, we had a 9:00 shotgun start.
 The carts were all lined up nicely behind the clubhouse, but after that it became apparent that this club doesn’t host a ton of outside events.
 Things were a little late to get started and disorganized as players started heading out to their holes.
 We eventually figured it out, though.

-North Ranch has 27 holes and private clubs with three nines are becoming the bane of my existence because there’s rarely a possibility to play all three nines in these kinds of outings.
+North Ranch has 27 holes.
+Private clubs with three nines are becoming the bane of my existence because there’s rarely a possibility to play all three nines in these kinds of outings.
 So that means someday I’ll have to find a way to access this course again and pay a hefty fee just to play the nine I missed.
 In this case, they had us playing the Lakes/Valley combo.
 Oaks is the nine I didn’t get to play.

 The outing had a pretty large group of players, so the pace of play was slow.
 We finished in just under five hours.
-My group started on the 10th hole, which was the 2nd hole of the Valley nine.
-For some reason, there was only one group put on our hole (a long par-4), but two groups put on the par-3 directly ahead of us.
+My group started on the 2nd hole of the Valley nine.
+For some reason, there was only one group put on our hole (a long par-4), but two groups were put on the par-3 directly ahead of us.
 Again, questionable shotgun planning.

 The setting for this course is very nice.
 Though there are some houses (or should I say mansions in some cases?) around the course, it feels really secluded out here.
 It is a very hilly layout with a ton of oak trees in play.
 They used the old trees beautifully in many of the hole designs.
 A lot of the fairways have kind of serpentine designs going up and down the hills and around the oak trees.
 I really liked the look of the course.